-There is also a fourth type of report - Land use and water management strategy - that performs the same functions as a drinking water source protection report.
-However, these strategies are prepared by WAPC (with input from DWER) and are strategic documents that integrate land use planning with water management.
+There is a fourth type of report - Land use and water management strategy - that performs the same functions as a drinking water source protection report.
+However, these strategies are prepared by the Western Australian Planning Commission (with input from DWER) and are strategic documents that integrate land use planning with water management.
 There are currently land use and water management strategies for Gnangara, Jandakot and Middle Helena.

-If you would like more information about the ADWG and how we protect drinking water in Western Australia visit www.dwer.wa.gov.au or read our Strategic policy: Protecting public drinking water source areas in Western Australia (DoW 2016a).
-You can also contact DWER's Water source protection planning branch on +61 8 6364 7600 or email drinkingwater@dwer.wa.gov.au.
+If you would like more information about the ADWG and how we protect drinking water in Western Australia, visit www.dwer.wa.gov.au or contact DWER's Water source protection planning branch on +61 8 6364 7600 or email drinkingwater@dwer.wa.gov.au.